okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-embedded-siw/main/index.md

 #### Sign In to Your Application

-If you'd like to use the Widget to sign in to your own application instead of Okta, you will have to [set-up a custom Authorization Server](/docs/guides/customize-authz-server/) in Okta.
+If you'd like to use the Widget to sign in to your own application instead of Okta, you will have to [set-up a custom authorization server](/docs/guides/customize-authz-server/) in Okta.

 #### Server-side Web Application using "authorization_code" flow